doivglser/mindevenviro-fanciful/README.md

   Depends on: start_shield

-# SHELL SCRIPTS DOT FILES MEDIA FILES AND CONTENT
+# SHELL SCRIPTS DOT FILES AND CONTENT

 # in ~/